-What makes for a great PC for image and photo editing?
+What makes for the best PC for photo editing?
 Money no object, it’s easy enough.
 Just chuck a load of cash at a high-end system builder and bag the best rig money can buy.

 Back in reality, there’s a point at which spending more money doesn’t get you very far.
 You’ll also have to decide whether you’re going to go pre-built or self-build.
 For most users, buying a ready-to-go PC and then perhaps adding a monitor is likely the best option.
 It makes for much easier support when something goes wrong and entirely sidesteps the issue of component compatibility.